-Dying: Reborn, released February 28th to Playstation 4, is a first-person horror and puzzle-solver from Oasis Games.
+Dying: Reborn is a first-person horror and puzzle-solver from Oasis Games.
 Awakening upon a lone bed in a small and dirty room, through the intense headache that rattles your better judgement and with no clear memory of what or whom has put you there, you must attempt to think your way through the veritable labyrinth that is this abandoned hostel.
 Stepping into the role of a young man named Matthew, all you know for sure is that you’ve come looking for your sister after receiving a strange note that could only have come from her, right?

 Soon however, Matthew finds that he must first save himself if he’s ever going to escape this place with his life, sister or no. What follows is a series of deviously crafted puzzles that calls for a keen and scrutinous eye and quick thinking in equal measure.
 Through the course of this campaign; you’ll be exploring the environments and investigating every crevice for some clue to lead you on, picking up items along the way that can help you, if you can just figure out how to use them properly.

 It’s similar in ways, and it’s hard not to say this when horror applies, to the Resident Evil and Silent Hill franchises.
 In the way that the nature of these puzzles relies heavily on cryptic clues scattered throughout the environment, from the artwork hanging on the walls to bloody messages left behind by your predecessors, and yes, even a piano puzzle.
 Although the song is marginally less complicated to replicate.
 The items you’ll find will also require some investigation and ingenuity in order to figure out how certain objects can be combined and used to progress.
 So it’s safe to say that the puzzle solving element of this game is definitely its best foot, however where it markedly lets itself down is with its claim to the horror genre.